-The Policies Maps (Maps 3A and 3B) for Stoke Lacy and Stoke Cross show the location of the Local Green Spaces, settlement boundaries, site allocations and commitments6 and these are provided at the beginning of the policies section.
+The Policies Maps (Maps 3A and 3B) for Stoke Lacy and Stoke Cross show the location of the Local Green Spaces, settlement boundaries, site allocations and commitments5 and these are provided at the beginning of the Planning Policies section.

-The evidence and rationale behind each Draft Policy is set out in the supporting text.
+The evidence and rationale behind each Policy are set out in the supporting text.